ze97286/deepconv/src/deep_conv/deconvolution/readme.md

   - Added via `enhanced_negative_examples` to improve learning of absent cell types.
   - For each cell type, selects 1% of samples where the cell type is absent (`y[:, cell_idx] < 0.001`).
   - Creates one low-coverage variant per selected sample (50% coverage reduction).
-  - These examples are also augmented with `coverage_matched_augmentation`, ensuring consistency with the target clinical distribution.
+  - These examples are augmented with `coverage_matched_augmentation` using the clinical distribution parameters (`clinical_dist_params['clinical']`), ensuring consistency with the target clinical distribution.

 - **Sampling**:
   - Uses the full enhanced dataset (1,365,000 samples) with `shuffle=True`.